tommyettinger/fontwriter/README.md

 The included msdf-atlas-gen uses the
 [MIT License](https://github.com/Chlumsky/msdf-atlas-gen/blob/master/LICENSE.txt).
-The version used here isn't an identical binary to the one distributed at that repo;
+The version used here is an identical binary to the one distributed at that repo (v1.3).
-[my fork](https://github.com/tommyettinger/msdf-atlas-gen) has a small change to default to using a little spacing between chars.
-This feature will probably be in a future msdf-atlas-gen release, because most of the code is already there for it, but I can't say that for certain.

 The included oxipng also uses the [MIT License](https://github.com/shssoichiro/oxipng/blob/master/LICENSE).